LucDemortier/LucDemortier.github.io/_posts/2016-07-26-PerformanceMetrics.md

 <div style="text-align: right"><a href="#TopOfPage">Back to Top</a></div>
 <a name="EffectOfPrevalence"></a>
 ## Effect of prevalence on classifier training and testing
 In this post I have tried to be careful in pointing out which performance metrics depend on the prevalence, and which don't.
-The reason is that prevalence is a population or sample property, whereas here I am interested in classifier properties.
+The reason is that prevalence is a population or sample property, whereas here we are interested in classifier properties.
 Of course, real-world classifiers must be trained and tested on finite samples, and this has implications for the actual effect of prevalence on classifier performance:

 - When **training** a classifier, changing the prevalence in the training data *may affect* properties such as the sensitivity and specificity, depending on the characteristics of the training algorithm.